GreenSaladLeaf/Bike-Share/README.md

 - **Tableau**: Tableau was used for visualizing the results once the data was cleaned and prepared.
 Its intuitive interface facilitated quick creation of visualizations, allowing for a deeper understanding of the patterns and trends in the data.

 ### Handling Multiple Large CSV Files
-The dataset, consisting of 12 months of trip data in separate CSV files, was uploaded to a Google Cloud Storage bucket.
-A consolidated SQL table was then created by combining all 12 months of data, ensuring consistency across the files, as they shared the same column structure.
+The dataset consists of 12 months of trip data across separate CSV files, uploaded to a Google Cloud Storage bucket.
+These files were consolidated into a single SQL table to ensure consistency, as all files shared the same column structure.

 ### Data Cleaning Steps
-The following steps were taken to ensure the data was clean and suitable for analysis:

 #### Step 1: Review the Data
-The first step involved reviewing the dataset to understand its structure and assess the quality of the data.
-This was done by performing an initial query to inspect a sample of rows.
-The goal was to identify any obvious issues such as missing values, formatting inconsistencies, or incorrect data types.
+An initial review was performed to understand the dataset’s structure and assess the quality of the data.
+A sample query was run to inspect a few rows and identify any potential issues such as missing values or formatting inconsistencies.

 ```sql

 SELECT  *